Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    press Connect to GitHub and grant OAuth access to the necessary organizations.
 If you stop using this method, you can head to your personal / organization settings and revoke access (`if you need to revoke, follow this`_).
-9. After confirming the request, press Cancel.
+9. After confirming the request for authorization, you'll be back in the menu.
+Press Cancel.
 Yes, cancel the deployment and discard (it's a button in the confirmation modal).

 .. _if you need to revoke, follow this: https://docs.aws.amazon.com/codedeploy/latest/userguide/integrations-partners-github.html#behaviors-authentication